 If you're looking for a one-of-a-kind experience, this is your destination.
 Most treatments take place in outdoor hales (houses) surrounded by lava rock.
 Wonderful therapists offer a mix of the traditional standbys (lomilomi massage, moisturizing facials) and innovative treatments influenced by ancient traditions and incorporating local products.
 One exfoliating body treatment is self-administered in one of the outdoor saunas.
 Watsu therapy, which mimics the feeling of being in the womb, takes place in a 1,000-square-foot grotto between two lava tubes.
 You feel totally weightless, thanks to some artfully applied weights and the buoyancy of the warm salt water.
 It's a great treatment for people with disabilities that keep them from enjoying a traditional massage.
 The aesthetic treatments on the menu incorporate high-end products from Epicuran and Emminence, so a facial will have a real and lasting therapeutic effect on your skin.
 The spa also offers a full regimen of fitness and yoga classes. www.maunalani.com.

 Mandara Spas blends European, Balinese, and indigenous treatments to create the ultimate spa experience.
-Things are no different at this spa at the Mauna Kea Beach Hotel.
-Though the facility is on the smaller side, the excellent treatments are up to the company's exacting standards.
+Though this facility is on the smaller side, the excellent treatments are up to the company's exacting standards.
 Try the Elemis Tri-Enzyme Resurfacing Facial or, even better, the Mandara Four Hand Massage, where two therapists work out the kinks simultaneously.
 Hawaiian traditional lomilomi is also available.
 The hotel operates a separate hair salon that offers manicures and pedicures in addition to standard salon services. www.mandaraspa.com.

-Tucked into a residential neighborhood above Kealekekua, this little gem is a welcome alternative to the large resort spas.
-Soaking tubs are made of the finest quality wood, and they are enclosed in their own thatched gazebo with portholes in the roof for your stargazing pleasure.
-Tastefully laid out and run, there's no "hot tub party" vibe here, just a pleasant soak followed by, if you like, an hour-long massage.
-Mamalahoa offers lomilomi, Swedish, deep-tissue, and a Hawaiian hot-stone massage performed with lava rocks collected from around the island.
-Indulge in some romance with a twilight soak from 7:30 to 9 pm at $40 per couple.
-In addition to its secret-hideaway ambience, Mamalahoa's prices are lower than any other spa on the island.
-Call ahead for appointments. www.mamalahoa-hottubs.com.
+Tucked into a residential neighborhood above Kealekekua, this little gem is a welcome alternative to the large Kohala Coast resort spas.
+Mamalahoa offers a secret-hideaway ambience and massages at affordable prices.
+Soaking tubs of the finest quality wood are enclosed in their own thatched gazebo with portholes in the roof for your stargazing pleasure.
+Indulge in some romance with a couple's twilight soak. www.mamalahoa-hottubs.com.

 With awesome views of Kailua Bay, Oceanfront Massage and Spa offers a full roster of massage treatments, as well as wraps, facials, and waxing.
 This is a convenient place to get pampered before you hit the village shops. www.oceanfrontmassage.com.